JuliaParallel/julia-hpc-tutorial-juliacon25/README.md

 # The Julia Language for Productive High-Performance Computing Tutorial @ JuliaCon 2025

-## Getting Started at NERSC

-The [Cheat Sheet](./Cheat%20Sheet.pdf) outlines the steps you need to get started at NERSC.

 ### Special Considerations for Running on NERSC

 NERSC has about 11000 users, therefore the system-wide configurations are pretty